 Users are encouraged to install operating system upgrades as they are made available and to turn on automatic checking on all workstations.
 On servers, the practice is to verify weekly for updates and install on a controlled basis.

 Theatre Manager regularly offers the latest updates to web servers and SSL security patches when they are made available.
-Configuration files are hardend as vulnerabilities are detected (example: prevent directory listings is the default browser config).
+Configuration files are hardened as vulnerabilities are detected (example: prevent directory listings is the default browser config).

 |A6||Sensitive Data Exposure||